 Data provided by the sensor

 The sensor provides three pieces of information with each measurement:

 PPM: It is the CO2 concentration at that moment.
 Is the only data which must be used by the user.

 T: It is the internal sensor temperature.
 This is a internal data which the sensor uses to adjust CO2 measurements as they are temperature dependent, and should not be used by the user.
 There are huge differences in the temperature reported from one sensor to another.

 OR: Nobody knows what the U-value is for sure.
 What is known is that it is a internal parameter what has to do with him ABC (zero point autocalibration) and with the CO₂ concentrations that the sensor has detected in the last cycle of ABC, but nothing else.
 Some versions of the sensor always provide this value at 0.

 Is it true that there are fake MH-Z19Bs?

-It seems that it does, unfortunately, so you have to be careful where you buy it.
+Yes there are, unfortunately, so you have to be careful where you buy.

 Precautions and things to keep in mind